xiaoxuanfu/FAME/README.md

 # FAME: Financial Advice Made Easy

-A citibank Hackathon project built using Flutter and Firebase.
+A project built using Flutter and Firebase.

 Please run using